Call Us Today - It's Free! Text Us

 Serious Traffic violations can range from a high level speeding ticket such as driving 30 miles over the speed limit or distracted driving to DUI to felony vehicular homicide.
 A criminal defense attorney can not only prevent you from losing points off your license that would place you in jeopardy of being unable to legally drive in the state but can also protect your freedom and finances from charges that could result in incarceration or heavy fines.

-DUI
+DUI Charges

-Driving under the influence of alcohol or drugs can carry stiff DUI consequences in Colorado, even for first-time offenders.
+Driving under the influence of alcohol or drugs can carry stiff DUI consequences in Colorado Springs, even for first-time offenders.
 A first-offense DUI carries a penalty of up to one year in jail, up to $1,000 in fines, up to 96 hours of useful public service, and a driver’s license suspension of up to 12 months.

 Unlawful Distribution

-Unlawful distribution of a controlled substance in Colorado is a drug charge that can result in a felony conviction and probation, or it can result in lengthy incarceration and a fine of up to $1 million, depending on the type of drug distribution and the circumstances of the case.
+Unlawful distribution of a controlled substance in Colorado Springs is a drug charge that can result in a felony conviction and probation, or it can result in lengthy incarceration and a fine of up to $1 million, depending on the type of drug distribution and the circumstances of the case.

 Marijuana Cultivation